eslint/eslint/docs/maintainer-guide/governance.md

 A Committer who shows an above-average level of contribution to the project, particularly with respect to its strategic direction and long-term health, may be nominated to become a TSC member, described below.

+#### Process for Adding Committers

+1. Add the GitHub user to the "ESLint Team" team
+2. Send welcome email with link to maintainer guide
+3. Add committer email to the ESLint team mailing list
+4. Add committer to the README
+5. Invite to Gitter team chatroom
+6. Tweet congratulations to the new committer from the ESLint Twitter account

 ### Technical Steering Committee (TSC)

 The ESLint project is jointly governed by a Technical Steering Committee (TSC) which is responsible for high-level guidance of the project.